Younase/Backprop/README.md

 # Backprop
-A MultiLayer Deep Neural Network Backpropagation implementation in C with XOR and simple digit recognition demos.
+A MultiLayer Deep Neural Network Backpropagation implementation in C with XOR and simple hand-written digit recognition demos.

 ## Usage